Our 2025 grant cycle opened at 9am on Monday, April 7th and will close at midnight on Monday, May 12th.

-If you’d like to apply for funding, please first determine that you and your organization are eligible by reviewing the eligibility requirements below, learning about our funding philosophy on the About page, and getting to know our Grantees.
-If you meet the eligibility requirements and are doing work that aligns with our mission, you may apply through the link below.
+If you’re considering applying for funding, first please determine that you and your organization are eligible by reviewing the eligibility requirements below, learning about our funding philosophy on the About page, and by getting to know our Grantees.
+If you meet the eligibility requirements and are doing work that aligns with our mission, you may apply through the application portal below during the dates of our annual grant cycle.
 Thank you for your time and interest.

 OVERVIEW